rosal3svictor/JavaScript/README.md

 ```

 Heads up! do not get confused:
-_Context_ and _Execution Context_ are two different things.
+_Context_ and _Execution Context_ are two different things:

-`Context has to do with the 'this object' and Execution Context has to do with the Call Stack`.
+`Context has to do with the 'this object' and Execution Context has to do with`
+`the Call Stack`.

-Every time JavaScript executes a method or a function it creates an `Execution Context`
+Every time JavaScript executes a method or a function it creates an
-for that execution, loading in memory everything that is necessary to be run:
+`Execution Context`, loading in memory everything that is necessary to be run:

-1. The params the functon receives (Better known as arguments)
+1. The params that the function receives (Found in the prop `arguments`)
 2. The name of the file the function belongs to.
-3. The pointer to the next number of the line of code to be executed.
+3. The pointer to the next line of code to be executed.
 4. It creates a new lexical environment for the variables declared.
 5. It determines the value of `this` for this function execution.